 The JWT Claims Set represents a JSON object whose members are the claims conveyed by the JWT.
-The Claim Names within a JWT Claims Set MUST be unique; JWTs with duplicate Claim Names MUST be rejected.
+The Claim Names within a JWT Claims Set MUST be unique; receipients MUST either reject JWTs with duplicate Claim Names or use a JSON parser that returns only the lexically last duplicate member name, as specified in Section 15.12 (The JSON Object) of ECMAScript 5.1 [ECMAScript].